Announcing Agent Commander - The First Integrated solution from Veeam + Securiti.ai enabling the scaling of safe AI agents

 Schedule your demo today

-The Qatar Financial Centre (QFC) issued the QFC Data Protection Regulations 2021 (Regulations) on December 21, 2021.
-These Regulations went into effect on 19 June 2022 and placed the responsibility on those who collect, hold and process personal data while giving rights to the people whose data is collected.
-Furthermore, these Regulations define specific principles and obligations with which data controllers and data processors must comply.
+The Qatar Financial Centre (QFC) issued the QFC Data Protection Regulations 2021 (DPR) on December 21, 2021.
+These Regulations went into effect on 19 June 2022 and placed the responsibility on those who collect, hold, and process personal data while giving rights to the people whose data is collected.
+These Regulations also define specific principles and obligations with which data controllers and data processors must comply.

 The Solution